Data lakes vs. data warehouses

 How does a data lake work?

-A data lake uses the extract/load/transform (ELT) method when it comes to the data pipeline — i.e., the data is extracted from the source(s), loaded into the lake and transformed as needed.
+Data lakes are typically paired with the extract/load/transform (ELT) method of data integration — i.e., the data is extracted from the source(s), loaded into the lake and transformed as needed.
 It uses a schema-on-read approach where the data is given structure only when it is pulled for analysis.
-Unlike data warehouses, where the source has to deliver structured data, or there has to be a tool that gives data structure before it is stored, all kinds of sources work with a data lake.
+Unlike data warehouses, which only accept structured data and enforce schemas, a data lake can accept data from all kinds of sources.

 Why use data lakes